-There is an annual administration fee of \$60.00 per family, which will be added to your first September invoice.
-This deposit is non-refundable should you decline the space.
+There is an annual administration fee of \$60.00 per family, which will be added to your first invoice in October.

-Accounts are paid by preauthorized debit only.
+Accounts are paid by-weekly on a predetermined schedule by preauthorized debit, online payments or interact payments only.
 Invoices will be emailed to your email address.
-We reserve the right to discontinue care if payment is not received.
 In the event a payment is returned due to NSF, a \$25.00 fee will be charged to your account.
 On inclement weather days, the program is open, therefore you will be billed.